testpointcorp/Vansah-API-Binding-Java/README.md

          try{
         driver.get("https://example.com/login");

-        //Add logs for each step function(ResultID, ActualResultComment , TestStepID, screenshotTrueorFalse, File Screenshot);
+        //Add logs for each step function without screenshot(ResultID, ActualResultComment , TestStepID);
-        apptest.addTestLog("passed", "Website loaded successfully",1, true, screenshotFile);
+        apptest.addTestLog("passed", "Website loaded successfully",1);

         }catch(Exception e){

-        //Updates an existing test log with new information when there is any Exception apptest.updateTestLog("failed","Failed to load the website URL",true,screenshotFile);
+        //Updates an existing test log with new information or failure screenshot when there is any Exception apptest.updateTestLog("failed","Failed to load the website URL",screenshotFile);
         }